 While we were only scheduled to have one sea day, the ship ended up skipping Charlottetown due to weather.
 I was a bit bummed as I actually have some relatives way back that lived on Prince Edward Island, but those two sea days were a blast!
 In our experience, having fun on a cruise is all about doing the activities.
 There are employees there getting paid to make sure you have fun (believe me, I was one of them), so go out there and have fun!
 Some of the most fun we had on the trip was at the bar crawl; for (if I recall correctly) $20 per person, we got a FULL drink from every bar on the ship, got to play flip cup with participants spanning three generations, sang along with the piano man, and ended with a Cupid Shuffle dance off – which I won!

-The coolest part of the bar crawl was definitely that video: the bartender stacked shot glasses between all of those glasses, hit one on the very end, and they were knocked into the drinks.
+The coolest part of the bar crawl was definitely in that last photo: the bartender stacked shot glasses between all of those glasses, hit one on the very end, and they were knocked into the drinks.
 It was so cool.

 Day 8: Sydney, Nova Scotia